 Impaired Vascular Function

 Lipedema could also be caused by a lymphatic circulation problem.
-Lymphatic fluid promotes fat collection fat cells grown in the presence of length in chylomicrons have increased growth and differentiation.
+Lymphatic fluid promotes the collection of fat cells grown in the presence of length in chylomicrons have increased growth and differentiation.
 Or lipedema could be caused by an obstruction of lymphatic capillaries.
-There have been studies that are showing poor uptake a lymph in the pre lymphatic spaces and lymphatic capillaries in lipedema.
+There have been studies that are showing poor uptake lymph in the pre lymphatic spaces and lymphatic capillaries in lipedema.

-Finally lipedema could be caused by neuropathy.
-Decrease sympathetic nerve function could cause impaired lipolysis and increased fat accumulation.
+Finally, lipedema could be caused by neuropathy.
+A decrease in sympathetic nerve function could cause impaired lipolysis and increased fat accumulation.
 Dr. Karen Herbst has noticed cutaneous hypothermia in lipedema.
 Hines noticed that there is an increase in vascular congestion peripherally in lipedema with reddened feet.

 E. Szél Pathophysiological dilemmas of lipedema.
 Medical Hypotheses 83 (2014) 599–606.. https://www.ncbi.nlm.nih.gov/pubmed/25200646.